 Snow Geese visiting the Saltbox Barn

 The property adapts beautifully to each season and is always full of life.
+Our venue is North of Seattle by only an hour and a half!
 We hope to see you soon at The Saltbox Barn on Fir Island.

 ABOUT US- THE FACES BEHIND THE BARN